Patong Night Market

 Q: How far is Patong Night Market from Mövenpick Myth Hotel Patong Phuket?

 A: The markets around Bangla Road and Malin Plaza are about 5–10 minutes by taxi or tuk-tuk from Mövenpick Myth Hotel Patong Phuket, depending on traffic.
+Plus, the hotel shuttle service brings you to Patong Beach and Jungceylon Mall, reducing your traveling time even further.

 Q: What should I try at Patong Night Market?